joshbeckman/andjosh.github.io/_posts/2016-03-13-rate-limit-node-mongodb.md

 You can tell Mongo to remove data for you!
 We will use this to remove expired request counts from our rate-limiting check.
 There are a couple important things to note about this feature:

 - As an index, it is set upon collection creation.
 If you want to change it, you'll have to do so manually.
 - The index-specific field, `expireAfterSeconds`, is _in seconds_.
-Unlike most other timestamps in your JavaScript code, _don't_ divide or multiply this by 1000.
+Unlike most other timestamps in your JavaScript code, _don't_ divide this by 1000.

 ### Throttle Model